receter/turbo-base/README.md

 As a next step I want turbobase to provide an interface to the file system and a simple way to create and manage data.
 Acting as a "base" for small web applications.
 For example a note taking application could be opened inside turbobase in an iframe.
 While the application runs on a different domain, it can still access the file system through the parent window.

+## A feed controlled by me/you

+A nice idea would be for Turbobase to become my own feed where I set the rules and have control over what appears in my feed.

 ## Implementation

 ### File System